Table of Contents

 Fibroadenomas are usually identified during routine breast examinations at the clinic.
 Additionally, patients with family history of breast cancer tend to present to the clinic earlier for routine breast examinations, and this explains why fibroadenomas are more commonly found in this group of patients.

-During examination, a mobile solitary breast mass is usually identified that rarely goes above 3 cm in diameter, but can be as large as 10 cm.
+During an examination, a mobile solitary breast mass is usually identified that rarely goes above 3 cm in diameter, but can be as large as 10 cm.
 Larger fibroadenomas result in breast asymmetry and the patient usually presents to the clinic complaining of a breast mass, rather than being an incidental finding.

 Fibroadenomas are usually found in the upper-outer quadrant of the breast and they are usually asymptomatic.
 Few women complain of pain and a cyclic increase in size due to the fibroadenomas’ sensitivity to hormonal changes during the normal menstrual cycle.